taw00/taw00/README.md

 I'm retired from the tech industry and now run a small farm in the US Piedmont while sometimes helping folks buy and sell real estate.
 My primary passion, though, is writing.
 Tech and writing converge a bit with these small projects I maintain.
 Here's the most interesting of them:

 > [[manuscript-css]](https://github.com/taw00/manuscript-css)
-> **Write your manuscript and never leave your text editor — *for Creative Writers***
+> **Write your manuscript without ever leaving your favorite text editor — *for Creative Writers***
+>
-> Prefer to do all of your writing in a text or markdown editor?
-You can now produce an [industry standard manuscript format](https://format.ms/story) without leaving your favorite editor.
+> Are you a fan of a simple, distraction-free text editor to do all of your creative writing?
+Do you share your work with others?
+Do you submit your work to literary journals and traditional publishers?
+Well, now you can now produce an [industry standard manuscript](https://format.ms/story) for review or submission without ever leaving your favorite editor.

 <!--
 - [[Writing Resources (very dated)]](https://github.com/taw00/writing-resources)